xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1 or omitted | Continuous (paper cassette)       |
 | 2            | Cut sheet or manual (manual feed) |

-Quality    Specifies the DPI output quality you want.
+Quality&nbsp;&nbsp;&nbsp;&nbsp;Specifies the DPI output quality you want.
 If omitted, the corresponding settings in the Page Setup dialog box will be used.
 If included, this argument overrides the quality argument in the PAGE SETUP dialog box.

-Y\_resolution    corresponds to the Print Quality box in the Page Setup dialog box if you have specified a printer where the horizontal and vertical resolution are not equal, such as a dot-matrix printer.
+Y\_resolution&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Print Quality box in the Page Setup dialog box if you have specified a printer where the horizontal and vertical resolution are not equal, such as a dot-matrix printer.
 If omitted, the corresponding settings in the Page Setup dialog box will be used.
 If included, this argument overrides the print quality setting in the Page Setup dialog box.

-Selection    specifies what portion of the sheet to print.
+Selection&nbsp;&nbsp;&nbsp;&nbsp;specifies what portion of the sheet to print.

 |               |                                                                                                                                                                         |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |